ksh1018/Datasets/README.md

 <img src="data_structure.png" width="360" height="240">
 Figure 3.
 Data structure

-All data are provided in a compressed 'zip' format and stored in a folder with the date and time the data was collected.
+All data are provided in a compressed 'zip' format and stored in a file with the date and time the data was collected.

 ## Data Format
 - RGB images